Connecting students with design opportunities across Oregon

 Topic: Architecture, Engineering, Construction and Design

 The Architecture Foundation of Oregon’s Architects in Schools program introduces elementary school students to the power and possibilities of design.
-Design and building professionals are matched with 3rd – 5th grade teachers to provide design education for youth.
-Offered free of charge to Oregon schools.
+During the school year, design and building professionals are matched with 3rd-5th grade teachers to provide design education for youth.
+Offered free of charge to Oregon schools, in addition to a free, virtual summer camp offered annually.

 Bend Science Station